 The determination of most discriminatory radiomics feature extraction methods varies with the modality of imaging and the pathology studied.

-Current challenges include the full adoption of a common nomenclature, image data sharing, large computing power and storage requirements, and validating models across different imaging platforms and patient populations.
-Some of the challenges are being addressed by the increasing adoption of the radiomics quality score (RQS) 4.
+Challenges include the full adoption of a common nomenclature, image data sharing, large computing power and storage requirements, and validating models across different imaging platforms and patient populations.
+Some of the challenges are being addressed by the increasing adoption of standards, such as the IBSI standards 4, and scoring such as the radiomics quality score (RQS) 5.